hms-challenger/dave/README.md

 - stores tracklist in txt-file for further use

 ## to do!
-- fix ftp server timeout
+- fix ftp server timeout -> done
-- put ftp connection and upload to server at the end
+- put ftp connection and upload to server at the end -> done
+- delete from main.py -> done